natapol/kitsune/README.md

  kitsune kopt genomeList.txt -kl 15 --canonical --fast -t 4 -o out.txt
 ```

-**Please be aware that this comand will use big computational resources when large number of genomes and/or large genome size are used as the input.
+**Please be aware that this command will use big computational resources when large number of genomes and/or large genome size are used as the input.